shopware/shopware/src/Docs/_new/4-how-to/100-scheduled-tasks.md

 </container>
 ```

-Note the tags required for both the task and it's respective handler.
+Note the tags required for both the task and its respective handler.
 Your custom task will now be saved into the database once your plugin is activated.

-## ScheduledTask and it's handler
+## ScheduledTask and its handler

 As you might have noticed, the `services.xml` file tries to find both the task itself as well as the new task handler in
 a directory called `ScheduledTask`.